Samuelgichanga/Group-14/README.md

 ## Conclusion
+To answer the Business question, the gasoline service providers could invest in any city because the trends are the same and even the forecasted future trends are the same for all cities there is no advantage of investing one city over the other.

 The model predictions were useful in this contexts:

 + Consistency in Gasoline Price Trends: The analysis reveals a consistent and parallel trend in gasoline prices across all cities under consideration.
 This suggests that external factors affecting gasoline prices,  have a uniform impact on retail prices in these cities.